 As long as your NetID is active, you will be able to log on to public computers in Yale’s computer labs and use YaleSecure while on campus.

 You will not be able to download student software products such as Windows 10 or Microsoft Office after June 1, 2019.
 Your access to other software library titles may vary depending on whether or not you are classified as a student employee.
 You should expect to lose access to all titles on June 1, 2019 if you have never had a student job while at Yale, and sometime in August if you have ever been or are currently employed as a Yale student employee.

-You will lose access to your specific course information on Canvas, Courses, and Classes*v2 on June 1, 2019.
-After this date, you will still be able to browse Yale Courses at courses.yale.edu, but you will not be able to register.
+As long as you can log into your NetID account, you will have access to Canvas (find your courses under Past Enrollments).
+You will still be able to browse Yale Courses at courses.yale.edu, but after June 1, 2019, you will not be able to register.